Anime Matsuri

-Anime Matsuri is an annual four-day anime convention traditionally held during spring at the George R. Brown Convention Center in Houston, Texas.
+Anime Matsuri is an annual four-day anime convention held during July/August at the George R. Brown Convention Center in Houston, Texas.
 The convention's name comes from the Japanese word 'matsuri' meaning festival.

 Programming

 The convention's programming includes an artists' alley, a carshow, the attendance of celebrities and special guests, cosplay chess, cosplay contests, fashion shows, gaming events, karaoke, LARP, live concerts, maid cafe, panels, a vendors' and exhibitors' area, and workshops.
 The Charity Auction benefited Child's Play in 2009 and raised over $3,000.

 History

 The convention was held at George R. Brown Convention Center and Hilton Americas in 2007.
 Anime Matsuris 2008, 2009, 2010, and 2012 were held at the Woodlands Waterway Marriott Hotel and Convention Center, and Anime Matsuri 2011 was held at the Crowne Plaza Houston Hotel near Reliant Park/Medical Center.
 Anime Matsuri 2013 was held at Hyatt Regency Houston.
 The Syfy reality series Heroes of Cosplay filmed the masquerade at Anime Matsuri and was featured in an episode.
 The convention in 2014 moved to the George R. Brown Convention Center.
 Complaints about the 2014 convention included long lines and delays.
 The convention in 2015 remained at the George R. Brown Convention Center and used the first and most of the second floors.
 In May 2016, Anime Matsuri announced that the former CEO of Anime Expo, Marc Perez would join the convention as COO.
 Anime Matsuri 2020 was moved from July to August due to the COVID-19 pandemic, and was later canceled after Houston announced the city would be holding no more events in 2020.